kazzkiq/svero/README.md

 </Router>
 ```

 Think of it as a simpler middleware.
-A condition will run *before* the route loads your component, so there is no wateful component mounting, and no screen blinking the unwanted view.
+A condition will run *before* the route loads your component, so there is no wasteful component mounting, and no screen blinking the unwanted view.

 ### Link Component